verico/ng-cordova-file-downloader/README.md

 ---------------

 * Service requires cordova with file and file-transfer plugin installed.
-* Service requires injection of a service appSettings with containing getLoginInfo() function.
+* Service requires injection of a service 'appSettings' with containing getLoginInfo() function(used for basic auth if needed).